 This isn't a particularly happy museum.
 But, then again, those years weren't the happiest for people in Lithuania.

 While we in the West learn a lot about the Holocaust in school, we don't often learn the same amount about what the Soviets did after WWII.
 Lithuania lost a huge amount of its Jewish population during WWII (about 200,000 people).
 And then more than 300,000 Lithuanians were arrested, interrogated, imprisoned, and/or deported during Soviet rule (and roughly 75,000 ended up dying).

-If you want a more comprehensive history of Lithuania’s Soviet past, then this museum should make it onto your itinerary.
-(Though I will point out that the fact that the museum is described as a “genocide” museum does suggest that it’s perhaps not the most objective of presentations.)
+If you want a more comprehensive history of Lithuania's Soviet past, then this museum should make it onto your itinerary.
+(Though I will point out that the fact that the museum is described as a “genocide” museum does suggest that it's presentation isn't exactly warm and fuzzy.)

 After all that heaviness, I then headed a block down the street to spend the afternoon at Vilnius' Cat Cafe (Kačių Kavinė).

 You can't really come to a place filled with cuddly cats and not be happy.
 (Right?!)